 Collecting data form social networks (SN)

-Fehmi Ben Abdesslem et al. 2011 used social networks and mobile devices for collecting user characteristic and understand in behavior, in their research they used Facebook API for obtaining users data form Facebook while the activate questionnaire at user mobile devices, they also crossbreed their data with user location (they use GPS in the mobile device) for “understanding” where the user is and collect effective data and avoiding bad filtering.
+Abdesslem et al. [2011] used social networks and mobile devices for collecting user characteristics and understand in behavior, in their research they used Facebook API for obtaining users data form Facebook while the activate questionnaire at user mobile devices, they also crossbreed their data with user location (they use GPS in the mobile device) for “understanding” where the user is and collect effective data and avoiding bad filtering.
 The main achievement they concluded guideline how collect data form social networks , they also concluded that the collecting process is depend on the purpose of the data.

 Social network analysis (SNA)